EveCharbie/EyeDentify3d/docs/behavior_identification/saccade.md

 - `gaze_behavior_identifier.saccade.duration`: The duration of each saccade in the trial.
 - `gaze_behavior_identifier.saccade.mean_duration`: The mean duration of the saccades in the trial.
 - `gaze_behavior_identifier.saccade.max_duration`: The duration of the longest saccade in the trial.
-- `gaze_behavior_identifier.saccade.total_duration`: The total time spent doing saccades in the trial.
+- `gaze_behavior_identifier.saccade.total_duration`: The total time spent in saccades in the trial.
-- `gaze_behavior_identifier.saccade.ratio`: The proportion ot time of the trial spent doing saccades.
+- `gaze_behavior_identifier.saccade.ratio`: The proportion ot time of the trial spent in saccades.
 - `gaze_behavior_identifier.saccade.saccade_amplitudes`: The amplitudes of each saccade in the trial.